Mongkol88/ENGCC304/Lab7/README.md

 Do you want to play game (1=play,-1=exit) : 1
 (Score = 100)
 Guess the winning number (1-100) :
-Test case
-Input ตัวเลข Only!!!!
+5
-Sorry, the winning number is HIGHER than 0.
+Sorry, the winning number is HIGHER than 5.
 (Score = 90)

-Guess the winning number (1-100) :
+Guess the winning number (6-100) :
-101
-ใส่เลข 1-100 อย่างเดียวครับพี่ :) 101
+5
-Sorry, the winning number is LOWER  than 101.
+Sorry, the winning number is HIGHER than 5.
 (Score = 80)

-Guess the winning number (1-100) :
+Guess the winning number (6-100) :
-56
+8
-Sorry, the winning number is HIGHER than 56.
+Sorry, the winning number is HIGHER than 8.
 (Score = 70)

-Guess the winning number (1-100) :
+Guess the winning number (9-100) :
-70
+5
-Sorry, the winning number is HIGHER than 70.
+Sorry, the winning number is HIGHER than 5.
 (Score = 60)

+Guess the winning number (6-100) :
+3
+Sorry, the winning number is HIGHER than 3.
+(Score = 50)

+Guess the winning number (4-100) :
+0
+ใส่เลข 1-100 อย่างเดียวครับพี่ :(
+Guess the winning number (4-100) :
+87
+Sorry, the winning number is LOWER  than 87.
+(Score = 40)

+Guess the winning number (4-86) :
+69
+Sorry, the winning number is LOWER  than 69.
+(Score = 30)

+Guess the winning number (4-68) :
+56
+Sorry, the winning number is LOWER  than 56.
+(Score = 20)

+Guess the winning number (4-55) :
+35
+Sorry, the winning number is HIGHER than 35.
+(Score = 10)

-Guess the winning number (1-100) :
+Guess the winning number (36-55) :
-80
+67
-That is correct!
-The winning number is 80
+Sorry, the winning number is LOWER  than 67.
+(Score = 0)

+Game over!
+Score = 0
 Do you want to play game (1=play,-1=exit) : -1
 See you again.
 ```